 Potassium iodide tablets are inherently stable and do not lose their effectiveness over time.
 Manufacturers must label their products with a shelf-life to ensure that consumers purchase safe and useful products.

 My opinion, for what it is worth, is that I would rather have fresh potassium iodide tablets in my personal preparedness kit.
-They are inexpensive enough ($10 for 14 130MG tabs) so why take a chance?
+They are inexpensive enough so why take a chance?

 Where to Buy Potassium Iodide